Walter May • Selected Works • 1990-2000

 Close up of "Ascended."

 Each unit approx. 72”h x 16” w x 16" d.
-"Heatsink" A keg of roofing tar (asphalt) is carved and melted into a dome shape then placed on a square pedestal with a perforated steel top.
-Gentle heat is then applied to the bottom of the tar dome.
-"Meltdown" White paraffin wax is cast into a dome shaped mould which is then placed on top of a pedestal with a wire mesh surface.
-Heat is applied to the base of the wax which drips onto a lower glass shelf.
+"Heatsink" A keg of roofing tar (asphalt) was carved and melted into a dome shape then placed on a square pedestal with a perforated steel top.
+Gentle heat was then applied to the bottom of the tar dome.
+"Meltdown" A dome shaped cast from white paraffin wax sits on top of a pedestal with a wire mesh surface.
+Heat was applied to the base of the wax which dripped onto a lower glass shelf.

 Detail of "Meltdown".

 “Outlook” was originally constructed in 1987 (modified 1997) 10’ h x 18” w x 24" d.
-A wire brushed stainless steel chair frame is leaned against a wall and supported by copper pipe.
+A wire brushed stainless steel chair frame supported by copper pipe leans against a wall.

 60" h x 40" w x 14" d".
 An inverted brass figurine of a stag lacking antlers is balanced atop a wooden burl.
 The burl is attached to a black plywood panel framed in galvanized metal .